saschadiercks/personalNews/README.md

 **timestamp=some timestamp**
 Using a timestamp the api will return the number of new items after that given timestamp.
 If no timestamp is set, the api will return the number of totalItems as `newItems`.
 The number of totalItems is always returned as a sperate value.

+**maxitemcount=number**
+The number of items in the timeline can be reduced by passing in `maxitemcount`.
+If `maxitemcount` is a number higher than zero, this number is used to determine the number of items in the feed.
+If a string or 0 is passed, all items in the feed will be returned.
+The meta-values `totalItems`and `newItem` will adept too.

 ## Infos for local development

 ### Usage of docker (preferred)